themisir/themisir.com/content/posts/distributed-systems.md

 ---

-*This post is an extended version of my Techbrains 2022 - Baku talk.*
+*this post is an extended vewsion o-of my techbwains 2022 - b-baku tawk.*

-Let’s start by introducing Distributed Systems (DS).
-DS is a system where you use multiple nodes to reduce workload on a single node.
-It’s kind of like multithreading but we figured out that multithreading is easy, so we decided to use network as a communication layer instead of system memory to coordinate these systems.
+wet’s stawt by intwoducing distwibuted s-systems (ds). -.- d-ds is a system w-whewe you use m-muwtipwe nyodes t-to weduce wowkwoad o-on a singwe n-nyode. (ˆ ﻌ ˆ)♡ it’s k-kind of wike muwtithweading but we figuwed out that muwtithweading is easy, (⑅˘꒳˘) so we d-decided to use netwowk as a communication wayew i-instead of system memowy to coowdinate t-these systems.

-## What problems does it solve?
+## nani pwobwems does it sowve?

-*Horizontal scaling* - instead of having to upgrade your servers to more expensive tiers (considering you’re a cloud user) you can just spin up a new server and host another node there to reduce individual workload.
+*howizontaw scawing* - instead of having to upgwade youw s-sewvews to mowe e-expensive tiews (considewing y-you’we a cwoud u-usew) you can j-just spin up a new s-sewvew and host a-anothew nyode t-thewe to weduce individuaw wowkwoad.

-*Redundancy* - to reduce risk of data loss you can spin up multiple nodes in different data centers and synchronize system state between them.
+*wedundancy* - to weduce wisk of data woss you c-can spin up muwtipwe n-nyodes in d-diffewent data c-centews and synchwonize s-system state b-between them.

-*Latency* - the ability to spin up a new node gives you ability to spin new nodes near to your users to reduce latency which might be a big deal in certain real time applications like trading.
+*watency* - the abiwity to spin up a nyew n-node gives you abiwity t-to spin nyew n-nyodes nyeaw t-to youw usews to w-weduce watency w-which might be a-a big deaw in cewtain w-weaw time appwications wike twading.

-## Why we don’t use them everywhere?
+## why we don’t use them evewywhewe?

-Well it’s not that easy to build a distributed system.
-There’s some tricky parts we need to deal with as a DS engineers.
-So let’s take a look at them.
+weww it’s nyot that easy to buiwd a-a distwibuted s-system. (⑅˘꒳˘) thewe’s s-some twicky pawts w-we nyeed to d-deaw with as a d-ds engineews. ( ͡o ω ͡o ) so w-wet’s take a w-wook at them.

-Let’s say 2 users write data at the exact point of time.
-How are you going to handle that?
-The thing is the system usually supposed to be deterministic, you can’t just rely on entropy to make decisions on behalf of you.
-If you do so you are going to have fun days where you’re going to deal with customers complaining that one customer in place A sees X value where another one sees Y. So yeah, the system needs to be deterministic.
+wet’s say 2 usews wwite data at t-the exact point o-of time. mya how awe y-you going to handwe t-that? the t-thing is the system u-usuawwy supposed t-to be detewministic, mya y-you can’t just wewy on entwopy to make decisions on behawf of you. 😳 if y-you do so you awe going to have fun days whewe y-you’we going to deaw with customews c-compwaining that one customew in pwace a sees x vawue whewe a-anothew one sees y.
+XD so yeah, :3 t-the system nyeeds t-to be detewministic.

-Also in the above case we assumed that our clocks are synchronized perfectly.
-But reality is usually disappointing and not perfect.
-So does our clocks.
-It’s almost impossible to guarantee that clocks are perfectly synchronized.
-So you can’t simply rely on timestamps to decide on which message is the last one.
-Well you might say what can possibly go wrong with a few ms of clock skew?
-I would say, a lot of things depending on the nature of the system you’re building.
-A few milliseconds is a lot for a sensitive system like trading, or a real time multiplayer game.
+awso in the above case we assumed t-that ouw cwocks a-awe synchwonized p-pewfectwy. nyaa~~ but w-weawity is usuawwy d-disappointing a-and nyot pewfect. s-so does ouw c-cwocks. /(^•ω•^) it’s awmost impossibwe to guawantee that cwocks awe pewfectwy synchwonized. rawr s-so you can’t simpwy wewy on timestamps to d-decide on which message is the w-wast one.
+OwO weww you might say nyani can possibwy go wwong with a f-few ms of cwock skew? i wouwd say, (U ﹏ U) a-a wot of things d-depending on the nyatuwe of the system you’we buiwding. >_< a few miwwiseconds i-is a wot fow a sensitive system wike twading, rawr x3 ow a weaw time muwtipwayew game.

-And here comes elephant in the room - the network itself.
-We usually need to rely on network to communicate with different nodes.
-The problem is network is not reliable, there’s latency, there’s lost packets, there’s unavailable routes, there’s traffic & bandwidth issues, etc… So you have to take those cases into consideration as well.
-And that by itself can became a huge deal breaker when building reliable systems.
+and hewe comes ewephant in the woom - t-the nyetwowk i-itsewf. mya we usuawwy n-nyeed to wewy o-on nyetwowk to c-communicate with d-diffewent nyodes. mya t-the pwobwem i-is nyetwowk is nyot wewiabwe, 😳 thewe’s watency, XD thewe’s wost packets, :3 thewe’s u-unavaiwabwe woutes, 😳😳😳 thewe’s twaffic & bandwidth i-issues, -.- etc… so you have t-to take those cases into considewation as weww. ( ͡o ω ͡o ) and that by itsewf c-can became a huge deaw bweakew w-when buiwding w-wewiabwe systems.

-## Untrusted systems
+## untwusted systems

-Until that point we assumed that all nodes are going to be managed by the trusted parties.
-But in fact distributed systems can be deployed into untrusted environments.
-At least we have tried doing so with bitcoin and all the other cryptocurrencies.
-The problem with maintaining non-trusted distributed network is you can’t just rely on conventional consensus algorithms like Raft to solve certain problems.
-Those algorithms rely on the fact that all nodes will provide legit data, but if you don’t have a central authority you need to rely on other factors to solve conflicts.
-Consensus mechanisms like Proof of Work, Proof of Stake all relies on that property - they simply give more power to the nodes that has either more computing power or more stake.
+untiw that point we assumed that a-aww nyodes awe going t-to be managed b-by the twusted p-pawties. (ˆ ﻌ ˆ)♡ but in f-fact distwibuted s-systems can be d-depwoyed into u-untwusted enviwonments. (˘ω˘) at weast we have twied doing so with bitcoin and aww the o-othew cwyptocuwwencies. (⑅˘꒳˘) the pwobwem with maintaining n-nyon-twusted distwibuted nyetwowk i-is you can’t just wewy on conventionaw consensus awgowithms w-wike waft to sowve cewtain p-pwobwems. (///ˬ///✿) those a-awgowithms wewy on the fact that aww nyodes wiww pwovide wegit data, 😳😳😳 but if you d-don’t have a centwaw authowity you nyeed to wewy on othew factows to sowve confwicts. 🥺 c-consensus mechanisms wike p-pwoof of wowk, mya p-pwoof of stake a-aww wewies on that p-pwopewty - they simpwy give mowe powew to the n-nyodes that has eithew mowe computing powew ow m-mowe stake.

-And also there’s human factor where if a party can somehow change minds of certain user group, they can create their own network using their own modified fork of the previous network.
-Which in return decreases trust on the system because the original append-only ledger gets overwritten, so does people’s perception on the system.
+and awso thewe’s human factow whewe i-if a pawty c-can somehow change m-minds of cewtain u-usew gwoup, (ˆ ﻌ ˆ)♡ t-they can cweate t-theiw own nyetwowk u-using theiw own m-modified fowk of the pwevious nyetwowk. (⑅˘꒳˘) which in wetuwn decweases twust on the s-system because the owiginaw append-onwy wedgew g-gets ovewwwitten, (U ᵕ U❁) so does peopwe’s p-pewception on the system.

-## Keywords
+## keywowds

-Here's some keywords & references if you want to dig deep into speicifc subjects.
+hewe's some keywowds & wefewences i-if you want to d-dig deep into speicifc s-subjects.

-* Vector clocks
+- vectow cwocks
-* Consistent hashing
+- consistent hashing
-* CRDTs
+- cwdts
-* Load balancer
+- woad bawancew
-* Sharding
+- shawding